Auguste Gérôme

-Auguste Clément Gérôme was a French general who notably served at the Macedonian front of World War I.
+Auguste Clément Gérôme (1857–1919) was a French general who notably served at the Macedonian front of World War I.

 Biography

-Gérôme was born on 2 March 1857 in Badonviller, at the time in Meurthe.
+Gérôme was born on 2 March 1857 in Badonviller, Meurthe.
 He was the son of Clément Gérôme, a non-commissioned officer in the French Army, and Marguerite Guillemette.
-On 26 December 1881 he married Élisabeth Léonie Léonard, originally from Nancy.
+On 26 December 1881, he married Élisabeth Léonie Léonard, originally from Nancy.
 He enlisted on 14 March 1869 and served in the 60th Infantry Regiment.
 He attended the École spéciale militaire de Saint-Cyr from 23 October 1875 to 1 October 1877, and afterwards was assigned to the 69th Infantry Regiment as a second lieutenant.
 He attended the War College from November 1884 to 28 November 1886, graduating with a staff patent.
 Then he was sent to Algeria to work on military maps from 12 January 1887 to 24 June 1887.
-During World War I, he served on the frontlines of the French Army of the East and eventually commanded the 122th Infantry Division.
+During World War I, he served on the frontlines of the French Army of the East and eventually commanded the 122nd Infantry Division.
 Gérôme died from war wounds on 10 May 1919 in Marseille.